Homework 7: t-tests and ANOVA

 Objectives:

-- Explore null and alternate hypothesis concepts.
+- Explore null and alternative hypothesis concepts.

 - Explain relationship between outcomes of a test of hypothesis and interpretation of a diagnostic test result.